eMapR/TimeSync-Plus/README.md

 **All values must be in matching quotation marks.**

-You'll notice that there are some keys in the eventTable that are not in the displayTable.
-These keys are "plotID","Vaild_Date",and "LT_YOD".
-They are important to the exportable CSV file avaiable in the application as they are field names for the plot ID, a time stamp for when data is saved and landTrendr impiled year of change.
+You'll notice that there are some keys in the eventTable that are not in the displayTable of the config text file.
+These keys are "plotID", "Vaild_Date",and "LT_YOD".
+They are important to the exportable CSV file avaiable in the application. they are field names for the plot ID, a time stamp for when data is saved and landTrendr impiled year of change.
 These value should not be changed.

-EXAMPLE
+Config Text Editing Example

-If you wanted to add a new button and values you would do as follows:
+If you wanted to add a new category and values you would do as follows:

 - Make a key value pair
 `'State': ['no change', 'postive change', 'negative change']`